-Following submission of the Metabolomics Request containing a high-level summary of the clinical phenotype of the proband and other affected family members by the CS, the MC reviews additional clinical and sequencing information available in the Gateway.
-The MC contacts the CS if more information is required.
-The CS notifies the MC via email if new information becomes available after the metabolomics request form is submitted.
+Following submission of the Gateway Metabolomics Request, the MC reviews additional clinical and sequencing information available in the Gateway.
+The MC contacts the CS if more information is desired.
+The CS notifies the MC via email if new information becomes available after the metabolomics request form is submitted and this information is updated in the Gateway.